 Betta fish need oxygen to breathe and keeping them in a totally sealed container for a lengthy period is not a great idea.
 Transporting a betta fish from the local fish store to your home requires a closed container.

-An example is an aerated and sealed plastic bag with water.
+An example is aerated and sealed plastic bags with water.
 A betta fish will not survive in such a container once they use the oxygen up.

 How do you make a homemade fish tank lid?

 If your tank didn’t come with a lid then you can make a homemade fish tank lid.
 Measure the length and width of your fish tank and note this.

 One option is to purchase a polycarbonate plastic sheet and cut it with a utility knife.
 If your fish tank has its opening with only the rim of the glass exposed then you will need to consider adding a centimeter more to the measurement of the tank’s opening.
 This will let the polycarbonate sheet to rest on the margins of the tank.
 Cut out a slot to let any air tubing and wires that need to come into your tank.
 If you are using a hang on back filter, then cut out an area for the filter too.

 There is also a product that can support a homemade lid.